dave-yang/krystal-docs/Components/Database.md

         }
     }

 As you noted, there's an instance, which is `db` that builds a query and then queries a database.
-Now let's take a look, what methods query build offers.
+Now let's take a look, what methods query builder offers out of the box for you.

 Building queries
 =============